 Technical

 A fastener is modified by machining a small hole into the head.
-Minimal modifications to the bolt assure basic bolt design integrity.
+Minimal modifications to the load indicating bolt assure basic bolt design integrity.
 A gage pin is then inserted into the hole and secured at the bottom.
 Next, a datum disk is fitted on the top of the bolt head and forms a flat surface with the top of the gage pin when the bolt is unloaded.
-When the bolt is tightened, it elongates and the gauge pin is drawn into the bolt away from the datum disk surface.
+When the load indicating bolt is tightened, it elongates and the gauge pin is drawn into the bolt away from the datum disk surface.
 A portable electronic displacement transducer measures the distance between the datum disk surface and the tip of the gage pin.
-The elongation of the bolt is then correlated to joint clamp load via our electronic or mechanical hand held monitors.
+The elongation of the bolt is then correlated to the joint clamp load via our electronic or mechanical hand-held load monitoring system.

 We manufacture to American standard and metric specifications.
-Here at Valley Forge, we forge bolts from ½” up to 4” in diameter and from 2” up to over 10 feet in length.
+Here at Valley Forge, we forge standard and custom bolts from ½” up to 4” in diameter and from 2” up to over 10 feet in length.

 We can use all steel grades, including stainless steel and other specific materials.
 In addition, our in house tooling department is able to design any head shape specification that you need, an exceptional ability we take great pride in.